Skyline of Real Estate in Warsaw City Poland

 Resilience During Global Challenges

 • Poland was the only European country to avoid a recession during the 2008–2010 global financial crisis, underlining the strength of its economic foundations.
+The stability of property management services in Poland further enhances this resilience, offering comprehensive management from acquisition to tenant placement for both residential and commercial properties.

 • Over the past 25 years, Poland’s economy has grown at a steady pace, with GDP per capita now exceeding 70% of the EU average (in terms of purchasing power parity).